kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-usage-monitoring.md

 {{% capture overview %}}

-To scale and application and provide a reliable service, you need to understand how an application behaves when it is deployed.
+To scale an application and provide a reliable service, you need to understand how an application behaves when it is deployed.
 You can examine application performance in a Kubernetes cluster by examining the containers, [pods](/docs/user-guide/pods), [services](/docs/user-guide/services), and